Head of Brand Design

 I joined Asana very early in the company's history to lead brand, marketing and communication design.
 Basically, at a startup as the only Comms Designer, you pitch in to solve any problem with design.

-At Asana, I'm not most proud of building an awesome brand, websites, user onboarding, advertising campaigns, or cool screenprinted posters.
+At Asana, I'm not most proud of building an awesome brand, websites, user onboarding, advertising campaigns, great brand moments in our product or cool screenprinted posters.
 I am most proud of building our amazing and talented team.

 Highlight: Asana Redesign - this was a monumental challenge and a complete company effort to see through.
 I had my hand in almost every part of the process.
 When you see how awesome the new Asana logo, visual design, product design, web design and videos, it emphasizes not my design talent, but how we built an awesome team to pull it off.